EdisonDevadoss/python-game/README.md

-### Throuh this game.py we can learn all basics of python
+# Through this game.py we can learn all basics of python

-### Through this example we can learn below items
+### We can learn below items
  * Variable
  * User Input
  * Operators